kailashsingh/jira_2_bdd_agentic_workflow/backend/README.md

 This backend service provides a FastAPI-based REST API that orchestrates an automated workflow to:
 1. Fetch Jira tickets from sprints
 2. Analyze tickets to determine if they require BDD testing
+3. Navigate to applications using Playwright MCP for validation and data collection
-3. Generate BDD scenarios and step definitions using AI
+4. Generate BDD scenarios and step definitions using AI with application context
-4. Create GitHub pull requests with the generated tests
+5. Create GitHub pull requests with the generated tests
-5. Update Jira tickets with progress information
+6. Update Jira tickets with progress information

 ## Architecture